ChunaoLiu/Pow-Wow/README.md

    * User can see an "edit last name" section (in the account section)
    * User can see an "edit email" section (in the account section)
    * User can see an "edit username" section (in the account section)
-   * User can see a "change password" section (in the account section)
-   * User can see an "enter new password" section (in the account section)
-   * User can see a "confirm new password" section (in the account section)
    * User can see a "save" button (in the account section)
+   * User can see a "change password" section (in the security section)
+   * User can see an "enter new password" section (in the security section)
+   * User can see a "confirm new password" section (in the security section)
+   * User can see a "save" button (in the security section)
 * **View Other User Profile** *(Nice-To-Have) !!!*
 * **Message Other User** *(Nice-To-Have) !!!*
 * **Pay Other User** *(Nice-To-Have) !!!*